 CYCLING AS WAY OF LIFE.
-Son of Jose Pedrero, a former professional rider and later CEO of the women’s Massi-Tactic team, and cousin of Alba Díez, also a former track rider, he always shone in the youth stage as a consistent rider for the moutnains.
-His whole WorldTour career has been covered in Movistar Team colours, working his heart out for the team, just like in the Blues’ 2019 Giro success, or claiming good individual results -4th in the Vuelta a Burgos (2019), 19th in the 2020 Giro d’Italia-.
+Son of Jose Pedrero, a former professional rider, and cousin of Alba Díez, also a former track rider, he always shone in the youth stage as a consistent rider for the moutnains.
+His whole WorldTour career has been covered in Movistar Team colours, working his heart out for the team.

 EXOTIC MAIDEN WIN.
 His first victory as a professional rider came in a somewhat surprising way.
 In the summer of 2015, Antonio was offered a chance to join Continental team Inteja from the Dominican Republic, a squad he debuted with at the Tour de la Guadeloupe in the French Caribbean.
 The win did not come until the ninth, final stage, via a strong attack in the last kilometer uphill in Basse-Terre, a move which also allowed him getting to the third place overall.
 It was one of his final outings before joining the WorldTour in 2016 with the Movistar Team.